mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 In both cases, the services are not technically centralized; these operators have strong incentives to have multiple redundancies in place and use various techniques to mitigate the risk of any one component failing.
 However, they generally do rely upon a single codebase, a limited selection of hardware, a unified control plane, and a uniform administrative practice -- each of which might precipitate a widespread failure.

 If there were only one provider for these services (like the telephone networks of old), they would easily be considered as centralized.
 However, many cloud providers offer similar services, and in most places there are multiple mobile operators available.
-That weakens the argument that there is a link between centralization and their availability, because the function's users can switch to other providers, or use more than one provider simultaneously.
+That weakens the argument that there is a link between centralization and their availability, because the function's users can switch to other providers, or use more than one provider simultaneously; see {{switch}}.

 These circumstances suggest one area of inquiry when considering the relationship between centralization and availability of a given function: what barriers are there to switching to other providers (thereby making any disruptions temporary and manageable) or to using multiple providers simultaneously (to mask the failure of a single operator)?